remix-run/remix/examples/socket.io/README.md

 This examples shows how to setup socket.io inside a Express server and together with a Remix app and how to connect from the browser.

 > Note: The code here needs the Express adapter and because of that it needs Node.js.
-This is not deployable to any platform not supporting a persistent running process like Serverless platforms.
+This is only deployable to platforms supporting a persistent running process (unlike Serverless platforms).

 ## Preview